kjw3/aiml.training/content/docs/_index.md

 1. Tutorials & Guides:
 Step-by-step tutorials and guides covering a broad spectrum of topics in AI & ML, helping you grasp concepts and implement solutions effectively.

-2. API Documentation:
+2. Best Practices:
-Detailed information about our API’s functionalities, allowing developers to integrate and interact with our platform seamlessly.
+Insights and recommendations on utilizing AI & ML technologies ethically, responsibly, and optimally.

 3. FAQs:
 Answers to commonly asked questions, offering clarity and addressing any queries or concerns you might have regarding our platform and offerings.

-4. Best Practices:
-Insights and recommendations on utilizing AI & ML technologies ethically, responsibly, and optimally.

-5. Troubleshooting:
-Solutions and advice for resolving issues and overcoming challenges encountered while using our platform and resources.

 ## How to Use This Documentation